vectordotdev/vector/website/content/en/docs/setup/quickstart.md

 Or you can [choose your preferred installation method][install].

-Once Vector is install, let's check to make sure that it's working correctly:
+Once Vector is installed, let's check to make sure that it's working correctly:

 ```shell
 vector --version